senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 ### Deploy Senzing RPM

 :thinking: This deployment initializes the Persistent Volume with Senzing code and data.

-There are two methods available.
+There are 3 options when it comes to initializing the Persistent Volume with Senzing code and data.
+Choose one:

-The first method is simpler, but requires a root container.
+1. [Root container method](#root-container-method) - but requires a root container
-The second method can be done on kubernetes with a non-root container.
+1. [Non-root container method](#non-root-container-method) - can be done on kubernetes with a non-root container
-Only one method needs to be performed.
+1. [yum localinstall method](#yum-localinstall-method) - Uses existing Senzing RPMs, so no downloading during installation.

-#### root container method
+#### Root container method

 **Method #1:** This method is simpler, but requires a root container.